shaunakg/portfolio-zola/content/posts/scalpel.md

 To optimise **generation speed**, I decided to use Meta AI's LLaMA 3.3 model with 70 billion parameters.
 This achieves a good mix between size (needed for accuracy) and speed (needed for responsiveness).
 The chosen inference provider is Cerebras, who serve this model at ~2100 tok/s, orders of magnitude faster than other providers.

 To optimise **display speed**, I chose to parallelise the generation process.
 This involves splitting the generation task into smaller chunks and processing them concurrently.
 By doing so, the UI can display partial results as soon as they are available, rather than waiting for the entire procedure to be generated.
+Each worker receives the procedure name and a strict description, to ensure coherence between sections.

 The result of this is that the first procedure descriptions are usually visible within 2 seconds, and the entire procedure is generated within 5 seconds.